It was the best game ever… but has English cricket been breaking the golden rules of marketing and branding?By James Myring

 Short term revenue maximisation remains vitally important for all sports, but it should not be the only focus.
 It can be argued that by breaking the rules of marketing and branding, cricket runs a real risk (despite the dramatic final) of moving from a mainstream, national sport and becoming a niche sport- enjoyed by its aficionados, but little understood, let alone watched or played by the majority of the population.

 Cricket is a game where the rules are sacrosanct and taken seriously – those who break them (Smith & Warner) have faced lengthy bans.
-For the long term health of the game, those running the sport may need to understand that the rules of marketing and branding may well be just as important as the rules of cricket.
+For the long term health of the game, those running the sport may need to understand that the rules of marketing and branding could be just as important as the rules of cricket.

 To find out more about our Media and Branding research, or to talk cricket get in touch with James.